 The government proposed earlier April 24 an updated plan setting a new so-called ice edge, setting new limits for oil exploration in its Arctic waters.

-Another Powder River Basin discovery by Chesapeake and BP’s Mad Dog Field expansion in the U.S. Gulf top this week’s drilling activity highlights from around the world.
+Results from two exploratory tests in the Powder River Basin and the first horizontal completion reported in a Central Basin Platform field top this week’s drilling activity highlights from around the world.

 Three banks say they will not finance drilling, even as Trump administration lowers barriers.